0

 Hundred is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Hundred is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Hundred has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-As is often the case in a small town, Hundred doesn't have a public transportation system that people use for their commute.
+Hundred is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hundred in 2022 was $21,456, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $85,824 for a family of four.